lzwjava/blog-source/resume.md

 ## Skills

 Note: Experience is different from working experience.
-You may gain a feeling about how familiar these skills are to me.
+You may gain a feeling about how familiar I am with these skills in my judgment.

 * 5 or more years of experience: Chinese, English, Writing, Java, Spring, Algorithm, Database, Redis, TDD, Linux, Windows, MacOS
 * 3 to 4 years of experience: C++, iOS, Android, Vue, HTML, CSS, DevOps, Cantonese, Alibaba Cloud